(EZproxy users, please visit here.)

 Data point or datum: Singular of data.
 Refers to a single point of data.
-Example: the amount of aviation gasoline consumed by the transportation sector in the US in 2012
+Example: 25,114 billion BTU of aviation gasoline was consumed by the transportation sector in the US in 2012

 Quantitative data/variables: Information that can be handled numerically.
 Example: spending by US consumers on personal care products and services

 Qualitative data/variables: Information that refers to the quality of something.
 Ethnographic research, participant observation, open-ended interviews, etc., may collect qualitative data.
-However, often there is some element of the results obtained via qualitative research that can be handled numerically, eg, how many observations, number of interviews conducted, etc. Example: periods when the US was in, vs was not in, a recession, 1850-2014 The quality of being in a recession is assigned a value of .01 and not in a recession .0, which makes it possible to display as a chart.
+However, often there is some element of the results obtained via qualitative research that can be handled numerically, eg, how many observations, number of interviews conducted, etc. Example: periods when the US was in, vs was not in, a recession, 1850-2020 The quality of being in a recession is assigned a value of .01 (True) and not in a recession .0 (False), which makes it possible to display the information as a chart.